Microblading & Permanent Makeup Frequently Asked Questions

 Who is not a candidate for permanent makeup?

-Anyone with a heart condition, taking blood thinners on a daily basis, and persons having poor healing or medical conditions that cause poor healing such as untreated diabetes, autoimmune disorders or undergoing chemotherapy may not be considered good candidates for permanent cosmetics.
+Anyone with a heart condition, taking blood thinners on a daily basis, and persons having poor healing or medical conditions that cause poor healing such as untreated diabetes, autoimmune disorders or undergoing chemotherapy may not be considered good candidates for permanent cosmetics and we would request a written letter from your doctor approving you to receive a cosmetic tattoo.